Battle of Bhangani: Description in Bachittar Natak

 The author of Bachittar Natak, Guru Gobind Singh, praises his own soldiers, as well as those of the enemy forces.
 According to him, the Guru's soldiers included the five sons of Bibi Viro (the daughter of Guru Har Gobind): Sango Shah, Jit Mall, Gulab Chand, Mahri Chand and Ganga Ram.
-Sango Shah fell down after killing Najbat Khan of the opposing army.
+Sango Shah fell down after killing Najabat Khan of the opposing army.
 The Guru praises the heroism of Daya Ram, and equates him to Dronacharya of Mahabharata.
-He also says that his maternal uncle Kirpal Chand fought like a true Kshatriya and killed one Hayat Khan with his Kutka (mace).
+He also says that his maternal uncle Kirpal Chand fought like a true Kshatriya and killed one Hayat Khan with his Kutka (stick).

 The other soldiers mentioned by the author include Lal Chand, Sahib Chand, Maharu, Nand Chand or Namd Chand (who fought with his dagger after his sword broke).
 The enemies mentioned by him include Gopal (the king of Guleria), the Raja of Chandel, and the chiefs of Jaswal and Dadhwal.

 The author praises the archery skills of Hari Chand.
 Hari Chand killed Jit Mall in a duel, but himself fainted.
 After coming to his senses, he fired arrows at the Guru, who survived and killed Hari Chand with an arrow.

 The author said that he himself went into the battlefield when an arrow struck his body.